Billy Claiborne: Killing of James Hickey

 On October 1, 1881, Claiborne got into an argument with James Hickey in the Queen's Saloon in Charleston.
 Hickey had been drinking for three days.
 Harry Queen, the saloon owner and eyewitness reported on the event:

 I was present when James Hickey was killed.
 Hickey was standing close to the table where a game of cards was being plaid (sic) in my saloon.
 He turned to walk out at the same time this young fellow they called The Kid was coming into the saloon.
 When he saw Hickey he turned to walk out.
 Hickey said at that time he would like to see any Prick Eating Son of a Bitch stand in front of them.
 The Kid turned around and said don't follow me, you have been following me long enough and I won't stand it any longer.
 If you follow me any longer I will kill you.
+After The Kid told Hickey not to follow him any longer Hickey continued to advance.
 The Kid drew his pistol, raised it, and fires.
 Hickey turn (sic) partly around after the report of the pistol and fell on his face and left side.
-After The Kid told Hickey not to follow him any longer Hickey continued to advance.

 Claiborne shot Hickey in the cheek below his left eye, killing him instantly.
 Over a month later, on November 26, the trial was convened, but only four jurors showed up.
 The next court day, three jurors did not show up.
 When all of the jurors finally showed up, they asked the judge if they could convict on second degree murder.
 When the judge said no, they said they could not agree on a verdict and the judge declared a mistrial.
 A second trial was set for May 11, 1882, but most of the defense attorneys did not appear.
 A new trial date was set on May 15 but not enough jurors could be found.
 Hickey was not well-liked and when a jury was finally convened, Billy was found not guilty and set free.

 In 1881, after William "Billy the Kid" Bonney was killed, Claiborne demanded that others call him "Billy the Kid".
 He reportedly killed one to three men who refused.
 Claiborne was a heavy drinker and hothead.
 He became friends with Ike and Billy Clanton, and with Tom and Frank McLaury.